MicrosoftDocs/VBA-Docs/access/Concepts/Miscellaneous/synchronizer-could-not-be-initializederror-3532.md

 **Applies to:** Access 2013 | Access 2016

-It is not possible to start the Synchronizer.
+It's not possible to start the Synchronizer.
 Shut down and restart your computer.
 If the error persists, reconfigure the Synchronizer.

 To configure the Synchronizer